 Valued psychotherapy and counselling services are currently facing closure, threats of closure or various forms of downgrading.
 Some of these are psychoanalytically-based but the cuts are being experienced across the board.

-A survey of over 800 members of the British Psychoanalytic Council and the UK Council for Psychotherapy working in the NHS found that in the last year there has been:
+A survey of over 800 members of the Psychoanalytic Council and the UK Council for Psychotherapy working in the NHS found that in the last year there has been:

 Increased negative outcomes for clients: